-Applies to: Exchange Server 2013
+Applies to: Exchange Server 2016

-Topic Last Modified: 2012-10-12
+Topic Last Modified: 2016-03-02

-The Sender Filter agent rejects the SMTP request with a
+Reject The Sender Filter agent rejects the SMTP request with a

 554 5.1.0 Sender DeniedSMTP session error and closes the connection.

-|The MAIL FROM: SMTP headers can be spoofed.
-Therefore, you shouldn't rely on the Sender Filter agent only.
-Use the Sender Filter agent and the Sender ID agent together.
+|The MAIL FROM: SMTP headers can be spoofed, so you shouldn't rely exclusively on the Sender Filter agent.
+Instead, you should use both the Sender Filter agent and the Sender ID agent.
 The Sender ID agent uses the originating IP address of the sending server to verify that the domain in the MAIL FROM: SMTP header matches the domain that's registered.
 For more information about the Sender ID agent, see Sender ID.|